Mark Stone

 Mark Stone (born May 13, 1992) is a Canadian professional ice hockey right winger and captain of the Vegas Golden Knights of the National Hockey League (NHL).
-He was selected by the Ottawa Senators in the sixth round, 178th overall, of the 2010 NHL Entry Draft.
+He was selected by the Ottawa Senators in the sixth round, 178th overall, of the 2010 NHL entry draft.

 Stone tied Johnny Gaudreau to lead all NHL rookies in scoring during the 2014–15 season with 64 points and received a nomination for the Calder Memorial Trophy as the NHL's top rookie.
-Stone is widely recognized as one of the NHL's premier two-way forwards.
-During the 2018–19 NHL season, he was traded to Vegas, and subsequently signed a long-term contract with the team.
+Stone is widely recognized as one of the NHL's premier two-way forwards, and has previously been a finalist for the Frank J. Selke Trophy recognizing this play.
+During the 2018–19 NHL season, he was traded to Vegas, signed a long-term contract with the team, and was named the first captain in team history in 2021.

+Stone captained the Golden Knights to their first Stanley Cup championship during the 2022–23 season, notably scoring a hat-trick in the series clinching game five of the 2023 Stanley Cup Finals.

 Playing career

 Junior

 After a season with the Winnipeg Thrashers of the Manitoba Midget 'AAA' Hockey League, in which he competed in the 2008 Telus Cup, and won top scorer in the tournament, Stone began his major junior career with the Brandon Wheat Kings of the Western Hockey League (WHL) in 2008–09.
 He recorded 39 points (17 goals and 22 assists) over 56 games, tying for 12th in WHL rookie scoring.
 During the 2009 playoffs, he added four points (one goal and three assists) over 12 games.
-The following season began with Stone ranked in the top 50 on several major scouting lists for the upcoming 2010 NHL Entry Draft.
+The following season began with Stone ranked in the top 50 on several major scouting lists for the upcoming 2010 NHL entry draft.
 Suffering a concussion and thumb injury during the season, he was limited to 28 points (11 goals and 17 assists) over 39 games, hindering his final draft ranking among scouts.
 Healthy during the playoffs, he competed in all the Wheat Kings' 15 contests, recording a goal and three assists.
 Although the Wheat Kings were eliminated in the WHL Conference Finals, they advanced to the 2010 Memorial Cup by way of having been chosen as the host team at the beginning of the year.
 Playing in the semi-final against the Calgary Hitmen, Stone competed opposite his older brother, Michael.
 The Wheat Kings beat the Hitmen in dramatic fashion to advance to the Memorial Cup Final, which they lost to the Windsor Spitfires; Stone had no points in five tournament games.
 During the off-season, he was selected in the sixth round, 178th overall, by the Ottawa Senators in the 2010 NHL Entry Draft.
 Stone was scouted as a power forward with weak skating.